JDave66/Extract-pixel-values-from-geotiff/README.md

 # Extract-pixel-values-from-geotiff
 This python code is developed to extract pixel value from geotiff file using lat and long for specific location.
+Sometimes, a researcher needs to extract pixel values from a geotiff file using the latitude and longitude for a specific location.
+Here, the latitude and longitude values are taken from the user, then the code converts the provided lat long coordinate system according to the geotiff file.
+This code extracts multiple location values from different geotiff files.
+The code generates an Excel sheet of output pixel values along with geotiff filename and location name.